meson800/touchstone-auth/README.md

     auth_type=UsernamePassAuth(kerb_account, kerb_password),
     cookiejar_filename='cookies.pickle') as s:
 ```

+#### Deprecated methods
+Certain old MIT websites do still use the bespoke MIT system.
+If you are accessing one of these systems that has not been upgraded to use Okta yet,
+you can use one of these auth methods.
+There's no guarantee that this will remain stable, but we retain the auth methods here.

 #### Certificate as a byte array (deprecated by Okta)
 If you have your certificate as a byte string instead of a filename, just pass the bytes as your certificate: